-Environmental Assessment Factor Impact Code Impact Evaluation SOCIOECONOMIC Employment and Income Patterns 2 The Project will result in short-term benefit to employment when construction crews are hired for the construction of the greenhouse.
-After construction, there may be a net positive benefit for the Farm, a small business receiving this funding for Economic Development recovery purposes which will aid in the continued operations of the intended use of the Farm which produces produce used by Puerto Rico communities.
 The project is not anticipated to have a significant impact on Employment and Income Patterns.
 However, since the project will include an economic component, it may aid in restoring some employment opportunities and income patterns.
-Demographic Character Changes, Displacement 2 The Project will not alter the demographics or character of the farm or Municipio in which it is located, nor will it involve displacement of any resident.
-Environmental Assessment Factor Impact Code Impact Evaluation COMMUNITY FACILIT IES AND SER VICES Educational and Cultural Facilities 2 The Project activities will not contribute to any change in educational or cultural facilities as the proposed greenhouse is not associated with these locations.
-Commercial Facilities 2 The Project is intended to have a net positive impact to the Farm's commercial output through increased ability for food production and transport and a small positive benefit to surrounding commercial enterprises who purchase and sell the resulting produce.
-Health Care and Social Services 2 The proposed Project activities have no relation to Health Care and Social Services given it is the installation of a greenhouse on private land.
-Solid Waste Disposal / Recycling 2 The proposed Project may cause an increase in short- term generation of solid waste during construction.
+Demographic Character Changes, Displacement The Project will not alter the demographics or character of the farm or Municipio in which it is located, nor will it involve displacement of any resident.

+Environmental Assessment Factor Impact Code Impact Evaluation COMMUNITY FACILITIES AND SERVICES Educational and Cultural Facilities 2 The Project activities will not contribute to any change in educational or cultural facilities as the proposed water well is not associated with these locations.
+Commercial Facilities 2 The Project is intended to have a net positive impact to the Farm's commercial output through increased drought resistance and a small positive benefit to surrounding commercial enterprises who purchase and sell the resulting produce.
+Health Care and Social Services 2 The proposed Project activities have no relation to Health Care and Social Services given it is a single water well on private land.
+Solid Waste Disposal / Recycling 2 The proposed project may cause an increase in short- term generation of solid waste during construction, specifically rock and soil from the excavated well shaft.
 All construction debris will be disposed of at the proper facilities for the debris type (i.e. construction waste).
 The project will not contribute to long-term needs or changes to Solid Waste Disposal and Recycling.
-Wastewater / Sanitary Sewers 2 The construction of a greenhouse on an existing farm is not expected to result in significant changes in Wastewater or Sanitary Sewer generation.
-The Greenhous will not be connected to the Sanity Sewer system and irrigation will be provided by rainwater collection.
+Wastewater / Sanitary Sewers 2 The construction of a water well on an existing farm is not expected to result in significant changes in Wastewater or Sanitary Sewer generation as the water produced will be for functional use to water crops and provide potable water to its residents.
 There will not be sewage generation that exceeds the capacity of sewers or treatment facilities nor does the project involve on-site waste disposal systems in areas not suitable for its use.
 Wastewater from the project will not enter environmentally sensitive areas nor will the project produce any noxious odors affecting quality of life for nearby residents.
-Water Supply 2 There are no sole source aquifers in Puerto Rico, therefore the Project will not impact protected groundwater or aquifer storage/recharge.
-The farm utilizes and existing irrigation system fed by rainwater to support farm operations, therefore there will not be any increased demand to current municipal water supply.
-Public Safety - Police, Fire and Emergency Medical 2 The Project activity, being limited to a greenhouse on a private land parcel, will not have any effect on Public Safety concerns - Police, Fire and Emergency Medical.
-Parks, Open Space and Recreation 2 The Project is located on a privately owned land parcel and construction of the greenhouse will not result in any changes to public Parks, Open Space and Recreation areas.
-Transportation and Accessibility 2 The purchase of the van will allow the applicant to safety transport their products as required by the Food Safety Modernization Act.
-The installation of the greenhouse will have no effect on transportation or accessibility.
+Water Supply 2 There are no sole source aquifers in Puerto Rico, therefore the proposed well installation will not impact protected groundwater or aquifer storage/recharge.
+Additionally, the well installation is anticipated to reduce demand from the current municipal water supply, as the applicant will utilize the local well to irrigate their crops and for personal potable water use.
+Public Safety - Police, Fire and Emergency Medical 2 The Project activity, being limited to a new water well on a private land parcel, will not have any effect on Public Safety concerns - Police, Fire and Emergency Medical.
+Parks, Open Space and Recreation 2 The Project is located on a privately owned land parcel and construction of the water well will not result in any changes to public Parks, Open Space and Recreation areas.
+Transportation and Accessibility 2 The proposed Project activities have no relation to Transportation and Accessibility services and therefore the proposed well construction will have no effect.